JoshDoody/joshdoody.github.io/salary-negotiation-guide.md

 ---
 layout: post
-title: Salary Negotiation Guide - How to negotiate a job offer (2018 update)
+title: How to negotiate salary - Your salary negotiation guide (2018 update)
-share_title: Salary Negotiation Guide - How to negotiate your salary (without seeming greedy)
+share_title: How to negotiate your salary - Complete salary negotiation guide (2018 update)
-headline: How to negotiate your salary (without seeming greedy)
+headline: How to tactfully negotiate your salary (without leaving anything on the table)
-tagline: Use this guide to negotiate over email, in person, or over the phone
+tagline: How to negotiate salary over email, in person, or over the phone
-excerpt: Negotiate your salary without leaving anything on the table or seeming greedy.
-Use these proven tactics to negotiate your job offer though email, in person, and over the phone.
-From evaluating your offer to counter offering and finalizing your compensation package, this guide will show you exactly what to do.
+excerpt: This is everything you need to confidently negotiate your salary when you receive a job offer.
+Use these proven tactics to tactfully negotiate your job offer though email, in person, and over the phone so you don't leave anything on the table.
 context: negotiate
 og-image: SalaryNegotiationGuide.png
-last_modified_at: 2018-01-21
+last_modified_at: 2018-02-26
 extra_js:
   - template_requested.js
 ---